luminus-framework/luminus/resources/md/guestbook.md

 ### Creating a new application

-Once you have Leiningen installed you can run the following command in your terminal to initialize your application:
+Once you have Leiningen installed you can run the following commands in your terminal to initialize your application:

 ```